-Mid-County: In the mid-county area overdraft is manifested by groundwater levels below sea level and the first signs of seawater intrusion into parts of the aquifer systems and the probable decline in stream base flows.
-Water is extracted from the mid-county aquifers by the City of Santa Cruz Water Department (SCWD), the Soquel Creek Water District (SqCWD), Central Water District (CWD) small water systems and individual users.
+Mid-County: In the mid-county area overdraft is manifested by groundwater levels below sea level, the first signs of seawater intrusion into parts of the aquifer systems and the probable decline in stream base flows.
+Water is extracted from the midcounty aquifers by the City of Santa Cruz Water Department (SCWD), the Soquel Creek Water District (SqCWD), Central Water District (CWD), small water systems and individual users.
 Only the smaller CWD, located in the recharge area of one of these aquifers, appears to have sustainable groundwater supplies for its current customer base.

 Groundwater quality impacts from contaminants have been minimal in the mid-county area.
 There are several gas station leaks in this region but none of the leaks has impacted major water supply wells.
 Groundwater from wells in the Aromas aquifer has been found to contain naturally occurring hexavalent chromium, a suspected carcinogen, sometimes in excess of drinking water standards.
-However, the SqCWD has addressed this issue by blending the affected water to bring it within drinking water standards.
+The SqCWD has addressed this issue by blending the affected water to bring it within drinking water standards.
 The State is considering lowering the chromium standard, which will make continued use of this source problematic and potentially much more expensive due to treatment costs.

 As noted above, the City of Santa Cruz has developed an Integrated Water Plan to address the future water service needs of its customers in the City and unincorporated areas.
 This plan directs the City's efforts towards desalination, conservation efforts, and use curtailment during times of drought.
-SqCWD is participating with the City of Santa Cruz in the joint development and operation of the desalination project.
-In the meantime, SqCWD has instituted a "zero-impact" ordinance for all new hook-ups.

-This ordinance requires new customers to provide water saving retrofits to existing customers to offset 120% of the new demand caused by their development.
+SqCWD has developed its own Integrated Resource Plan and is participating with the City of Santa Cruz in the joint development and operation of the desalination project.
+In the meantime, SqCWD has instituted a "zero-impact" demand offset program for all new hook-ups.
+This program requires new customers to fund water saving retrofits to existing customers to offset 120% of the new demand caused by their development.
 With these and other water conservation measures in place future water demand is expected to remain flat through 2015, even with the projected increase in new connections.
-Water conservation measures have been effective and all the water agencies except Central reported lower water usage in 2007, 2008, and 2009 than in prior years.
-2007, 2008, and 2009 were dry years and the water agencies have put in mandatory or voluntary water use restrictions with the objective of reducing demand by 15%.
+Water conservation measures have been effective and all the water agencies reported lower water usage in 2009 and 2010 than in prior years.
+2007-2009 were dry years and the water agencies put in mandatory or voluntary water use restrictions with the objective of reducing demand by 15%.
+These restrictions were lifted in 2010, which was a wet year, but water usage continued to be low.

 South County: Overdraft in the south county aquifers is manifested by depressed water levels, seawater intrusion, and reduced stream baseflows.
 Water levels are below sea level under more than 70% of the basin, elevated chloride levels have been detected in wells near the Pajaro River greater than 2-miles inland from the coast, and segments of Corralitos Creek are drying up earlier in the summer than in previous years.
+85% of the water use in the Pajaro Valley is by agriculture.